Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Introduction

 \section{Introduction}

 The use of fast matrix multiplication in Gaussian elimination was first proposed alongside the first subcubic matrix multiplication algorithm in the seminal work by Strassen~\cite{strassen1969gaussian} in 1969.
 Since then, numerous improvements have lowered the complexity of matrix multiplication~\cite{Pan:1984:MMF:2212,coppersmith1987matrix,le2014powers,williams2024new}, whose cost we parameterize as $O(n^\omega)$ for $n\times n$ matrices.
 We assume throughout the paper that $\omega > 2$ (if $\omega=2$, the complexity of factorization algorithms considered in the paper would have additional logarithmic factors).
 Five years after Strassen's paper, Bunch and Hopcroft~\cite{bunch1974triangular} provided an approach to perform LU factorization with partial pivoting in $O(n^\omega)$ time for a full-rank real or complex $n\times n$ matrix.
 Based on a suggestion by Sch\"onhage, they also point out that to solve $Ax=b$, it would suffice to form the normal equations and perform Cholesky on $A^TA$, avoiding pivoting.
-However, Sch\"onhage's suggestion is not applicable in the case of solving $Ax=b$ over general field, in particular over GF(2).
+However, Sch\"onhage's suggestion is not applicable in the case of solving $Ax=b$ over a general field, in particular over GF(2).
 A simpler recursive algorithm for LU factorization of $m\times n$ matrices in $O(mn^{\omega-1})$ cost was proposed by Ibarra, Moran, and Hui~\cite{IBARRA198245} in 1981.
-In the case of symmetric positive definite sparse matrices, whose off-diagonal nonzeros is described by graph $G$, the treewidth, $\tw(G)$, is equal to the minimum number of off-diagonal entries in any column of the Cholesky $L$ factor.
-It is straight-forward to accelerate Cholesky using fast matrix multiplication, yielding an algorithm with runtime $O(n\tw(G)^{\omega-1})$.
-However, in the case of symmetric indefinite matrices, we are not aware of approaches to perform a symmetric factorization (LDL) in time proportional to $\omega$ or $\tw(G)$.
+In the case of symmetric positive definite sparse matrices whose off-diagonal nonzeros are described by a graph $G$, the treewidth, $\tw(G)$, is equal to the minimum, over elimination orderings, of the maximum number of off-diagonal nonzeros in any column of the Cholesky factor $L$.
+It is straightforward to accelerate Cholesky using fast matrix multiplication, yielding an algorithm with runtime $O(n\tw(G)^{\omega-1})$.
+However, in the case of symmetric indefinite matrices, we are not aware of an analogous LDL factorization algorithm with running time matching the corresponding dense and sparse Cholesky bounds.